 + PRO: Cultural melting pot

 Miami is a true melting pot of cultures, with residents from Cuba, Haiti, Central and South America and other parts of the Caribbean living throughout the city.
-Their art, food, dance, music and observances are infused in the city’s character.
+Their art, food, dance, music and observances are infused with the city’s character.
 Little Havana, Little Haiti and the Bahamian Coconut Grove Village West retain some wonderfully distinctive cultural traits.

 - CON: Traffic is a problem

-Miami has some of the worst traffic congestion in America and its drivers have a poor reputation.
+Miami has some of the worst traffic congestion in America, and its drivers have a poor reputation.
 Commute times in Miami-Dade County average around 36 minutes each way and have been influenced by the city’s layout and massive population growth.

 Weather in Miami